Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 16) If you eat low-fat foods, you will lose weight

 Food that is low in fat is not necessarily low in calories.
-It can contain even more calories than the full-fat version of the food.
+It can, in fact, contain even more calories than the full-fat version of the food.
 This is because food manufacturers often include sugar and other additives to improve the flavor which can sometimes be lacking in low-fat, fat-free and reduced-fat foods.

 When eating low-fat foods, we also tend to overeat, thinking we can do so without worrying about weight gain and because we perceive the food as being healthy.